How To Create Personalized Content

 • My news feed is biased towards my biases.

-• Ads follow you across the internet based on your pre-existing signs of interest.
+• Ads use retargeting to follow you across the internet based on your past signs of interest and browsing history.

-As a result, we’ve increasingly come to expect messaging to be relevant to us as individuals.
+As a result, we’ve increasingly come to expect messaging to be relevant to us as individuals and to cater to our individual preferences.

 Video has historically been made for the anonymous masses hiding voyeuristically in the dark.
-Now, Next Generation Video — personalised, interactive, data-driven — takes it from the masses to an audience of one.
+Now, Next Generation Video — personalized, interactive, data-driven — takes it from the masses to an individual customer an audience of one.

-Personalised Video allows creators and marketers alike to address their viewer by name, showing them their specific data and scenes tailored to their unique circumstances.
+Personalized Video allows creators and marketers alike to address their viewer by name, showing them their specific data and scenes and tailored content specific to their unique circumstances.

 It’s true — it is hard to hide anonymously when you are being called out by name.

 So the question becomes: Should we let the audience know we are tailoring the message uniquely to them?
-What level of personalisation is effective but not “creepy?”
+What level of personalization strategy enables effective personalization but not “creepy?”

 Data-driven video lets marketers, filmmakers and more tailor their message to the individual.
 But should they?
 And if we do tailor the message, should the audience be aware of it?
-Or, should we customise their messaging subtly so they can maintain a sense of anonymity that keeps them feeling comfortable, safe and nameless?
+Or, should we customize their messaging subtly so they can maintain a sense of anonymity that keeps them feeling comfortable, safe and nameless through careful personalization efforts?

 The answer largely depends on, “What are they already used to?”

-Most of Gen Z (81%) are willing to share their data in exchange for personalised experiences.
+Most of Gen Z (81%) are willing to share their data in exchange for personalized experiences.

 Post on